Janis M. Miller

 - U01NR004061 15A1 (Harlow, Miller Co-Investigator) 5/1/09 – 4/30/14 Perimenopause, Bone and Arthritis in African Americans Common Name: Study of Women’s Health Across the Nation (SWAN IV Michigan) Goal: To continue to characterize the impact of menopause among Caucasian and African American women in relation to bone status, arthritis and blood pressure.
 This well-known longitudinal trial, nearly two decades in operation, now for the first time includes survey data on prolapse.
 The relationship of prolapsed to prior well-documented life events, such as lifestyle, hormonal and obstetric information, will greatly enhance our knowledge about risk factors and natural history.

-Dr. Miller currently teaches Pathophysiology (N502) and Data Management and Statistics (N603).
+Dr. Miller currently teaches Design, Methods, and Analysis II (N831).
+For many years she taught Data Management and Statistics (N603) and Pathophysiology (N502).

 Notable Awards / Honors